Use Docker with JFrog CLI

 Arguments

-• registry (optional) — The Docker registry to log into (e.g., my-docker.jfrog.io).
+• registry (optional) — The Docker registry to log into (for example, my-docker.jfrog.io).
 If omitted, JFrog CLI uses the platform URL from the configured server.

 Options